- 10 Negotiation Techniques to Make You a Better Entrepreneur - September 27, 2021

 This step is designed to help you make the most of your opportunity.
-It assumes you already have some momentum with your first product or service, and gives you recommendations on how to parlay that momentum into an even bigger opportunity.
+It assumes you already have some momentum with your first product or service, and gives you recommendations on how to parlay that momentum and expand into an even bigger opportunity.

 THE TWO STRATEGIES WE EMPHASIZE ARE: